Venezuela votes in regional election under international eye

 Associated Press

-CARACAS, Venezuela (AP) — Venezuela’s electoral system was being put to the test Sunday, with millions of voters across the South American country casting ballots for thousands of races in highly scrutinized regional elections.
+CARACAS, Venezuela (AP) — Venezuela’s electoral system was being put to the test Sunday, with millions of people casting ballots for thousands of races — the first in four years with major opposition participation following a series of boycotts over unfair conditions.

 More than 21 million Venezuelans are eligible to vote in over 3,000 contests, including for 23 governors and 335 mayors positions.
 More than 70,000 candidates entered the races.

+“I vote for Venezuela, I don’t vote for any political party,” Luis Palacios, 72, said outside a voting center in the capital of Caracas.
+“I am not interested in politicians, they do not represent this country.
+I think Venezuela can improve by participating because, well, we don’t have any other option anymore.”

-Turnout appeared to be relatively light during the morning at several Caracas polling places.
+But not all shared Palacios’ interest in the election.
+Turnout appeared to be relatively light at several Caracas polling places.

 Maduro is not on the ballot.
 His term ends in 2025.
 But what is at stake is the legitimacy of the National Electoral Council, which has often been accused of setting conditions favorable to Maduro’s allies.
-In recent years, they have disqualified parties and some of the most popular opposition candidates.
+In recent years, the council has disqualified parties and some of the most popular opposition candidates.

 The international observers have been deployed across Venezuela to observe conditions such as fairness, media access, campaign activities and disqualification of candidates.
 They are expected to release a preliminary report early next week and an in-depth look next year.